yi-jiayu/govm/README.md

 ## Setup
 govm searches in the `dirname $GOROOT` directory for sibling directories to `GOROOT` with names matching `Go*` such as `Go1.6.4` or `Go1.8`.
 For example, if `GOROOT` is `C:/Go`, govm expects `C:/Go1.6.4` to contain Go version 1.6.4 and `C:/Go1.8` to contain Go version 1.8.

-Currently the `govm install` command is not yet implemented, but ideally it should download and extract zipped Go archives for Windows into the `dirname $GOROOT` folder.
-For now, this can be done manually to install additional Go versions.

 ## How it works
 All govm does is create a symlink at `GOROOT` which points to a folder containing a specific Go version.
 For example, assuming `GOROOT` is `C:/Go`, to use Go version 1.8 govm will create a directory symlink at `C:/Go` pointed at `C:/Go1.8`, which should contain Go version 1.8.
 When switching between Go versions, govm will delete the current `GOROOT` symlink and create a new one to the target version, but only if `GOROOT` is indeed a symlink pointing at a Go installation. govm simply execs `cmd /c mklink /d` to create directory symlinks, and `cmd /c rmdir` to delete directory symlinks.